2010 Ford 400

-The 2010 Ford 400 was a NASCAR Sprint Cup Series stock car race that was held on November 21, 2010, at Homestead Miami Speedway in Homestead, Florida.
+The 2010 Ford 400 was a NASCAR Sprint Cup Series race that was held on November 21, 2010, at Homestead–Miami Speedway in Homestead, Florida, United States.
 The 267 lap race was the thirty-sixth in the 2010 NASCAR Sprint Cup Series, as well as the final race in the ten-race Chase for the Sprint Cup, which ends the season.
 The race was won by Carl Edwards for the Roush Fenway Racing team.
 Jimmie Johnson finished second, and Kevin Harvick clinched third.

 Pole position driver Kasey Kahne maintained his lead on the first lap of the race.
 Edwards started in the second position on the grid, and became the leader of the race on the fourth lap.
 Shortly after a restart on lap 22, championship leader Denny Hamlin spun sideways, resulting with damage to his splitter.
 Martin Truex Jr. took the lead on lap 73, but after the final pit stops Edwards was first.
 He maintained the lead to win the race, having led it for 192 laps.

 A total of 67,000 people attended the race, while 5.605 million watched it on television.
 There were ten cautions in the race, as well as twenty-five lead changes among nine different drivers.
 Edwards' victory was his second win in the 2010 season, with the first coming the previous week at the Kobalt Tools 500.
 Jimmie Johnson won the Drivers' Championship, 39 points ahead of Denny Hamlin.
 Johnson's team owner Rick Hendrick won the Owners' Championship.
 Chevrolet won the Manufacturer Championship with 261 points, 44 points ahead of Toyota.